 •Durable non-marking carbon rubber outsole

 •Lightweight U4ic midsole

-•The substantial drop of the shoe may help with reduce heel pain for runners with Plantar Fasciitis.
+•The substantial drop of the shoe may help with reducing heel pain for runners with Plantar Fasciitis.